The 4 Dimensions Of High Potential Talent

 These high potential employees are often considered as ‘force multipliers’, raising the bar for their colleagues and direct reports.

-Clearly, such numbers imply that investing in the right people through high potential assessments and programmes can directly translate into business returns for companies worldwide.
+Clearly, such numbers imply that investing in the right people through high potential assessments and programs can directly translate into business returns for companies worldwide.

 Identifying The Dimensions of High Potential